'Every kind of love has its value'

 Video

-Taiwan could become the first place in Asia to legalise same-sex unions, as people go to the polls on 24 November to vote.
+Taiwan could become the first place in Asia to legalise same-sex unions - but will the public agree to it?

-In May 2017, Taiwan's highest court ruled in favour of gay marriage, but parliament has yet to bring in legislation.

-The issue has divided Taiwan, but many same-sex couples there are hopeful that change will come.

 -